The Best Makeup Books for Aspiring Artists

 First up: Making Faces, by Kevyn Aucoin.

 You may notice that in any post about the best makeup books, you will always find a few titles by Kevyn Aucoin.
-It's kind of a requirement that wherever the words "makeup" and "books" are put together, you'll see that name.
+It's almost like it's a requirement that wherever the words "makeup" and "books" are put together, you'll see that name.
 Why is that?

 There are three reasons: